sonic-net/SONiC/doc/ztp/ztp.md

 ### Test Case #5

-**Objective**: Verify support for reboot and resume in the middle of execution of a configuration section in the middle of ZTP process.
+**Objective:** Verify support for reboot and resume in the middle of execution of a configuration section in the middle of ZTP process.

 **Test Steps:**